ZupIT/beagle-docs/content/en/home/Get Started/Installing Beagle/Android.md

 ## **Step 1: Dependencies' configuration**

 You have to adjust your repository's dependencies to receive Beagle.
-To do so, use the following configurations to **download library.**
+To do so, use the following configurations to **download Beagle's library.**

 For version prior to 1.1.0 add to build.gradle maven{url}: